 How does preeclampsia affect the baby?

-Complications can occur if your baby is delivered early to relieve your symptoms of pre-eclampsia.
-Most cases of pre-eclampsia pass with no affect to baby.
+The consequences for your baby may vary widely from being just a day under close observation to having lifelong disabilities.
+However, complications can occur if your baby is delivered early to relieve your symptoms of pre-eclampsia.
+Most cases of pre-eclampsia pass with no effect on the baby.

-Can preeclampsia occur after the baby is born?
+Can pre-eclampsia occur after the baby is born?